France enshrines abortion as a constitutional right as the world marks International Women's Day

 In Russia, where the United Nations says human rights have deteriorated since the military's full-scale invasion of Ukraine, President Vladimir Putin saluted Russian women fighting in the war and those waiting at home for their loved ones who had been deployed.

+Women in Afghanistan staged rare protests against harsh Taliban restrictions.
+The country’s rulers have banned girls and women from education above grade six and from most jobs.
+Females are also barred from public spaces like parks.
+A group of women gathered indoors in Kabul, holding up signs to hide their faces, and chanted, “No to gender apartheid” and “Afghanistan is hell for women.”

-Protesters in Istanbul plan to call attention to violence against women, and rallies are expected in many cities.
-Protests in Turkey are often political and, at times, violent, rooted in women's efforts to improve their rights as workers.
+Protesters in Turkey plan to call attention to violence against women, and rallies are expected in many cities.
+Protests in the country are often political and, at times, violent, rooted in women's efforts to improve their rights as workers.
 This year's global theme is "Inspire Inclusion."

 Indonesian demonstrators demanded adoption of the International Labor Organization’s conventions concerning gender equality and eliminating workplace violence and harassment.
 Labor rights groups in Thailand marched to the Government House to petition for better work conditions, and activists marching against violence in the Philippine capital were stopped by police near the presidential palace, sparking a brief scuffle.